The REAL Cause of Writer’s Block? Probably Not What You Think

 We all get our inspiration and our imagination from different sources and different things.

-One of the things that I’ve learned in my years of working with writers is that it’s really important to know how your brain works, and how you get inspiration.
+One of the things I’ve learned in my years of working with writers is it’s important to know how your brain works, and how you get inspiration.
 You may have seen some of the work that I’ve done with writers here in the group.

-One of the things that I do is really tap into into my study of neuroscience to find out:
+One of the things I do is tap into into my study of neuroscience to find out:

 - what kind of thinker you are